AppFlowy-IO/AppFlowy-Collab/docs/archtecture.md

 ![](./create_collab_object-UserAwareness.png)

-Your sentences are mostly clear, but there are a few minor areas where the grammar and punctuation could be improved.
-Here's my suggested revision:

 - `appearance_settings` is a [yrs map](https://docs.rs/yrs/latest/yrs/types/map/struct.MapRef.html) that contains the user's appearance settings.
 - `reminders` is a [yrs array](https://docs.rs/yrs/latest/yrs/types/array/struct.ArrayRef.html) that contains the user's reminders.
 Each reminder can be serialized or deserialized using the [yrs map](https://docs.rs/yrs/latest/yrs/types/map/struct.MapRef.html).